Accelerated simulation of Boltzmann-BGK equations near the diffusive limit with asymptotic-preserving multilevel Monte Carlo: An improved APMLMC scheme with combined correlation

 Next, we group the right-hand side terms of \eqref{eq:rewrite_transport_sum1} by their value of $\lambda_i$, i.e.,

 where we make the conceptual distinction between the sampled random numbers $\lambda_i$ and the index $\lambda^*$.
-In the right-hand side approximation of \eqref{eq:rewrite_transport_sum2}, we assume that long sequences of time steps without intermediate collisions are sufficiently rare that they can be assumed not to take place, i.e., $\nexists i | \lambda_i = \lambda^*$, given a suitable value $\Lambda < M$.
+In the right-hand side approximation of \eqref{eq:rewrite_transport_sum2}, we assume that long sequences of time steps without intermediate collisions are sufficiently rare that they can be assumed not to take place, i.e., given a suitable value $\Lambda < M$, there is no $i$ so that $\lambda_i = \lambda^*$ with $\lambda^* > \Lambda $.
 This assumption is reasonable at level 1, where $\Delta t_0 \gg \epsilon^2$.